Tamgros/security-advisory/SECURITY.md

 [SPL security policy](https://github.com/solana-labs/solana-program-library/security/policy).

 ### Eligibility:
+* Anyone under a grant or the financial arrangement with Solana Foundation to develop or audit related tools is not eligibile
 * Submissions _MUST_ include an exploit proof-of-concept to be considered eligible
 * The participant submitting the bug report shall follow the process outlined within this document
 * Valid exploits can be eligible even if they are not successfully executed on a public cluster